The Historical Context of the Berlin Wall

 The Fall of the Berlin Wall

-On November 9, 1989, the world witnessed a historic event – the fall of the Berlin Wall.
-The announcement by the East German government to allow its citizens to travel freely to the West sparked jubilation among the masses.
+On November 9, 1989 the world saw a historic event, the fall of the Berlin Wall.
+Jubilation came as the East German government announced its new right of its citizens to travel freely to the West.

 Peaceful Revolution